freshteapot/learnalist/docs/ideas/challenges.md

 - A user can join or leave.
 - An event system is in place to react to different events.
 - Currently only used with "planks".

-- Arrived at this doocument, as I had todos.
+- Arrived at this document, as I had todos.
 That were not going to get done straight away.

 ## Create UI for plank challenge
 - [Humble plank](https://github.com/freshteapot/the_humble_plank) is a mobile offering.